Salvatore Sciarrino: Biography

 A native of Palermo, the young Sciarrino was attracted to the visual arts, but began experimenting with music when he was twelve.
 Though he had some lessons from Antonino Titone and Turi Belfiore, he is primarily self-taught as a composer.
 After his classical studies and a few years of university in his home city, in 1969 he moved to Rome, where he attended Franco Evangelisti's course in electronic music at the Accademia di Santa Cecilia.

 In 1977, Sciarrino moved from Rome to Milan, where he taught at the conservatory until 1982.
 By this time his compositional career had expanded to the point where he could withdraw from teaching, and he moved to Città di Castello, in Umbria, where he has lived ever since.
 He nevertheless has continued to teach occasionally in Florence and Bologna, as well as in Città di Castello.
 Some of his notable students include Francesco Filidei, Lucia Ronchetti, David Monacchi, and Maurizio Pisati.

-He has composed for: Teatro alla Scala, RAI, Teatro del Maggio Musicale Fiorentino, Biennale di Venezia, Teatro La Fenice di Venezia, Teatro Carlo Felice di Genova, Fondazione Arena di Verona, Stuttgart State Opera, Brussels La Monnaie, Frankfurt Opera Theatre, Amsterdam Concertgebouw, London Symphony Orchestra, Tokyo Suntory Hall.
-He has also composed for the following festivals: Schwetzinger Festspiele, Donaueschinger Musiktage, Witten, Salzburg, New York, Wien Modern, Wiener Festwochen, Berliner Festspiele Musik, Holland Festival, Alborough, Festival d'Automne (Paris), Ultima (Oslo).
+He has composed for: Teatro alla Scala, RAI, Teatro del Maggio Musicale Fiorentino, Biennale di Venezia, Teatro La Fenice di Venezia, Teatro Carlo Felice di Genova, Fondazione Arena di Verona, Stuttgart State Opera, Brussels La Monnaie, Oper Frankfurt, Amsterdam Concertgebouw, London Symphony Orchestra, Tokyo Suntory Hall.
+He has also composed for the following festivals: Schwetzingen Festival, Donaueschinger Musiktage, Witten, Salzburg, New York, Wien Modern, Wiener Festwochen, Berliner Festspiele Musik, Holland Festival, Alborough, Festival d'Automne (Paris), Ultima (Oslo).

 His music was published by Ricordi from 1969 to 2004.
-Since 2005, Rai Trade has had exclusive rights for Sciarrino’s works.
+Since 2005, Rai Trade (now RaiCom) publishes Sciarrino’s works.

-Sciarrino’s discography is extensive: there are over 70 CDs, many of which have won awards.
+Sciarrino’s discography is extensive: there are over 70 CDs, many of which have won awards and released on labels such as Kairos, Neos, and Stradivarius.

-Apart from being author of most of the librettos of his operas, Sciarrino has written many articles, essays and texts, some of which have been chosen and collected in Carte da suono, CIDIM – Novecento, 2001.
+Apart from being the author of most of the librettos of his operas, Sciarrino has written many articles, essays and texts, some of which have been chosen and collected in Carte da suono, CIDIM – Novecento, 2001.
 His book about musical form: Le figure della musica da Beethoven a oggi (Ricordi 1998) is particularly important.

 From 1978 to 1980, he was Artistic Director of Teatro Comunale di Bologna, Academic of Santa Cecilia (Roma), Academic of Fine Arts of Bavaria and Academic of the Arts (Berlin).

-He has been teaching at the Accademia Musicale Chigiana since 2013; beforehand he held the composition class in 1983 and in 2002.
+He has been teaching at the Accademia Musicale Chigiana since 2013; beforehand he held a composition class in 1983 and in 2002.

 Sciarrino has won many awards, among the most recent are: Prince Pierre de Monaco (2003) and the prestigious Feltrinelli Prize (2003).
 He is also the first prizewinner of the newly created Salzburg Music Prize (2006), an International composition prize established by Salzburg.
-He received the 2011 BBVA Foundation Frontiers of Knowledge Award of Contemporary Music for renewing the possibilities of vocal and instrumental music and for the singularity of his sound materials.
+He received the 2011 BBVA Foundation Frontiers of Knowledge Awards of Contemporary Music for renewing the possibilities of vocal and instrumental music and for the singularity of his sound materials.
 Sciarrino has developed a new and unique syntax and a manner of combining extreme synthesis with richness of detail.